-Olive oil is a rich source of healthy monounsaturated fatty acids (MUFA) and antioxidants, which can provide numerous health benefits.
+Olive oil is a rich source of healthy monounsaturated fatty acids (MUFA) and antioxidants, which can provide numerous health benefits for nutrition.
 Here are some of the key nutritional components of olive oil:

 - Fat: Olive oil is mostly made up of healthy monounsaturated fats, which can help lower bad cholesterol levels (LDL) and reduce the risk of heart disease.

 - Vitamin E: Olive oil is a good source of vitamin E, a powerful antioxidant that can help protect cells from damage caused by free radicals.

 - Phenolic compounds: Olive oil contains various phenolic compounds, such as oleuropein and hydroxytyrosol, which have antioxidant and anti-inflammatory properties.

 - Squalene: Olive oil is also rich in squalene, a compound that has been linked to improved skin health and anti-aging effects.

 - Other nutrients: Olive oil contains small amounts of other nutrients such as vitamin K and iron.